techiediaries/techiediaries/_posts/2019/Angular/2019-01-20-angular-http-client.md

 We are calling the `post()` method from the injected instance of *HttpClient*.
 The first parameter is the API endpoint and the second parameter is the *customer* data object.
 We also subscribe to the observable returned by the `post()` method.
 If the operation is successful we display *POST Request is successful* and the data on the console.
 If there is an error we log the error on the console

->Also read:
-> How to send HTTP requests with [React and Axios](https://www.techiediaries.com/react-axios)

 For a step by step tutorial.
 Make sure to read

-<a  href="https://www.techiediaries.com/angular-httpclient"  target="blank">Angular 6|7: HttpClient—Building a Service for Sending API Calls and Fetching Data</a> for learning how to build a complete Angular 7 application that makes use of HttpClient.

 ## <a name="Conclusion">Conclusion</a>